 Ensure buyers can picture themselves living in your home

-Looks are important, so de-clutter tidy up and freshen ceilings and walls with neutral colours and tidy up outside.
-Good first impressions are essential but don’t forget to have all electrical and gas checks completed with the relevant certification to hand.
-Missing certificates can hold up a house sale, particularly when it gets to the legal process
+Looks are essential, so de-clutter tidy up and freshen ceilings and walls with neutral colours and tidy up outside.
+Good first impressions are crucial but don’t forget to have all electrical and gas checks completed with the relevant certification to hand.
+Missing certificates can hold up a house sale, particularly when it gets to the legal process.

-The key is to be organised and present your home to it’s best, highlighting the most important features to sell it faster and for more cash!
+The key is to be organised and present your home to its best, highlighting essential features to increase its worth when you want to sell.